PillowGit/CPSC-362-Project/README.md

 * `node v21.7.2`
 * `npm v10.5.0`

 While this may work on newer/older versions, it is not guaranteed.

-If it is your first time attempting to run this code locally, make sure you run `npm install` from the root directory to create the required node packages.
+To install every required package instantly, run `npm install` from the root directory.
+This is a required step for hosting the code locally for the first time.

 ## Running & Live Testing